berkeley-ospo/safe-ose-2025/description.md

 -->

 In geospatial science, foundational scientific Python and domain-specific PySAL packages have seen widespread adoption \citep{rey2021pysal}.
-Specialized tools for spatial analysis---including geopandas, geoplot, momepy, and geosnap---build on these core projects.
+Specialized tools for spatial analysis---including geopandas, geoplot, and geosnap---build on these core projects.
 Moreover, the PySAL domain-stack is used by researchers from a wide array of topics across many disciplines including engineering \citep{fan2018network},